-The Wisconsin Ledge is named after the prominent geomorphologic feature known as the “Niagara Escarpment”.
+The Wisconsin Ledge is named for a prominent geomorphologic feature known as the “Niagara Escarpment”.
 In 2012, the Federal Government officially designated the Wisconsin Ledge as a prime grape-producing location known as an AVA or American Viticultural Area-just like Napa Valley.
-Grape growers have had much success in this region growing hybrid grapes that were developed to withstand the often harsh Wisconsin winters.
-This success can be accredited to many years of research and the belief that wine could be produced with just as much quality using grapes grown in Wisconsin’s much colder temperatures can equally produce equally high-quality wines.
+Grape growers have had much success in this region growing hybrid grapes that were developed to withstand the harsh Wisconsin winters.
+This success can be accredited to years of research and the belief that grapes grown in Wisconsin’s much colder temperatures can equally produce equally high-quality wines.

 Cold hardy up to -32F, Earthy aromas and hints of spice, make this grape varietal released in 2010 great for blending or producing its own wine type.